Hi, I’m Derek Magill. I write, speak and work in & about alternatives to college and credentialism.

-Here’s a more official bio and headshot.
+Here’s a short official bio.
+For something more fun, and a lot longer, click here.
 Please feel free to use at will!

-He is currently the Director of Marketing at Praxis and has consulted with companies such as Voice & Exit,The Objective Standard, the Foundation for Economic Education,Glockstore,Colliers International,Daily Caller, and Undertech.
+He is currently the Director of Marketing at Praxis and has worked with companies such as Voice & Exit,The Objective Standard, the Foundation for Economic Education,Glockstore,Colliers International,Daily Caller, and Undertech.
+In 2018, Derek founded the Nakamoto Studies Institute.

 He has been a guest lecturer at the Foundation for Economic Education and The Institute for Humane Studies and has spoken at dozens of conferences and universities internationally.
-Derek is the author of the upcoming essay collection “Create Your Career” and a top writer for Quora in the College Dropouts section with over 1 million views.
+Derek is the author of the upcoming essay collection “Create Your Career” and a top writer for Quora in the College Dropouts and Bitcoin Cash section with over 1.5 million views.

 In 2014, Derek was the lead plaintiff in the Young Americans for Liberty v.
 University of Michigan free speech discrimination lawsuit.
 The lawsuit was settled out of court.